01

 Let's talk

-Have a hard problem worth solving?
+Have a complex problem worth solving?

 I take on business, product, and innovation challenges where strategy and execution have to move together.
 Tell me what you are working on.